 Unforeseen accidents, injuries, and ailments can quickly spoil a summer outing or a family trip.
-Being prepared with a first aid kit stocked with natural remedies will help relieve such annoyances which are common when we travel or spend time outdoors.
+Be prepared with a first aid kit stocked with natural remedies to relieve any annoyances which may come when travelling or spend time outdoors.

 Natural First Aid Remedies

 Tea Tree Oil

 Tea tree oil is a potent antiseptic.
 It can be used to cleanse scratches or abrasions.
 Tea tree oil also treats fungal infections of the skin and nails, cold sores, and warts.
 It also reduces itching and swelling from insect bites, and calms rashes from plant stings (poison ivy, poison oak, stinging nettle, etc..).
 Tea tree oil kills ticks and is also a deterrent for head lice.

 Tea tree oil is very strong and it is recommended to dilute it slightly before applying to sensitive or irritated skin.

 Cuts, Scrapes, and Wounds – After cleansing the area with clean water apply diluted tea tree oil and cover with a bandage if needed.

 Insect Bites – Dab a drop of tea tree oil onto the bite as often as needed to relieve itching.